 Don’t get caught unprepared

 How do you plan to navigate this new legislation?
 Is your internal staff up to date on the many nuances?
 And do they have the time to devote to assuring every worker is properly classified?
 Remember, it’s not just new workers that need to be evaluated but also existing ones.
-And the time and resources you’ll need can quickly multiply if you rely heavily on contractors or creative freelancers.
+And the time and resources you’ll need can quickly multiply if you rely heavily on contract talent or creative freelancers.

 Is the solution just to hire full-time staff only?
 Hardly.
 Not every job requires a full-time employee.
 And bringing in contract professionals is often the only way to cost effectively access the specialized skills you need for a particular project.

-The best way to reduce the risk of worker misclassification is by adding staff from Robert Half.
+The best way to reduce the risk of worker misclassification is by adding Robert Half full-time engagement professionals.

 Why?
-Not only are the temporary workers we place highly skilled and experienced, but they are also employees of Robert Half.
+Not only are these contract professionals highly skilled and experienced, but they are also employees of Robert Half.
 So you don’t have to worry about compliance with independent contractor legislation.

 We focus on getting you the right talent quickly so you can concentrate on meeting your business goals.
 We offer:

 - Experienced contract professionals available ASAP

-- Long-term project consultants on our payroll through our Salaried Professional Service
+- Long-term project support on our payroll through our full-time engagement professionals

 - Accounting and finance, technology, creative and marketing, legal and administrative talent to power your projects